anjo233/STATML_Learn/README.md

 ## Citation

-If you find these resources useful in your research or teaching, please cite both the textbook and this tutorial repository.
+If you find these resources useful in your research or teaching, please cite the textbook or this tutorial repository.

 ### Textbook